libavg/libavg/sphinxdoc/misc.rst

         .. py:method:: isInf() -> bool

-            Returns :keyword:`True` if one of the components is infinite.
+            Returns :py:const:`True` if one of the components is infinite.

         .. py:method:: isNaN() -> bool

-            Returns :keyword:`True` if one of the components is Not a Number.
+            Returns :py:const:`True` if one of the components is Not a Number.

         .. py:classmethod:: fromPolar(angle, radius) -> Point2D